At 20 I wanted your approval.

 Maybe you know of churches where one woman (the Women’s Ministry Director) has become the focal point.
 She doesn’t usually want to be so central and exalted, but, like it or not, she starts to function as the heart of the ministry.
 Things can quickly become off balance.
 She stands on an unintended pedestal.

 In the current women’s ministry where I participate, there are four of us in leadership.
 I like to think of us as four table legs.
 We support what is going on in the ministry to women in our church.
-Each of us plays a role, because not one of us is more critical than the other.
+We each play a role, because not one of us is more critical than the other.

 A table isn’t much use unless it draws people together and supports what is laid upon it.
 No one focuses on the table, because we focus on what’s going on around it.